saibotsivad/ragu/README.md

 		stream.on('data', data => { file += data })
 		stream.on('end', () => {
 			const { blocks } = parse(file)
-			callback({
+			callback(
+				false, // error-first: there is no error
+				{
 					frontmatter: blocks[0].content,
 					// The `content` can be anything, a string or a list, or
 					// whatever you want.
 It'll get passed as-is to the renderer in
 					// later steps, which will need to understand the structure.
 					// In this example, it is an array of objects.
 					content: blocks.slice(1),
-			})
+				},
+			)
 		})
 	},
 }